 One piece of popular advice for improving self-esteem is “Don’t worry about what others think of you.”
 However, when it comes to brand building, you need to know if (and what) others are thinking about you!
-Brand awareness is all about getting people to think about your brand as much as possible—and, generally, getting them to think good things—and then doing what you can to maintain that.
+To build brand awareness, you must get people to think good things about your brand as much as possible—and then do what you can to maintain that positivity.

 1. Create Referral Programs